ProjectDonetsk/Donetsk/README.md

-# Notice Depriciation
+# Deprecation Notice
-`This project is no longer supported by the officials who have created donetsk`
+This project is unmaintained and no longer supported.
+Support regarding this project will be instantly dismissed with no help given.

+---

 <p align="center">
   <img src="/github/assets/donetskbanner.png?raw=true" />